MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-covid-19-tracking.md

 ---
 title: Connect to the COVID-19 US tracking report
-description: How to get and install the Covid-19 US Cases template app, and how to connect to data
+description: How to get and install the COVID-19 US Cases template app, and how to connect to data.
 author: paulinbar

 ms.service: powerbi